zoldar/om-with-tests-template/README.md

 ### Acknowledgements

 Template is based on [omchaya][4] example application, [om-start-template][5] and a couple of other tidbits of information from around the Internet.
-It's a very first release so I will be greateful for any feedback.
+It's a very first release so I will be grateful for any feedback.

 ### Problems